shurcooL/goexec/README.md

 })
 (interface{})(nil)

-$ goe --quiet 'fmt.Println("Use --quiet to disable output of goon; useful if you want to print to stdout.")'
+$ goexec --quiet 'fmt.Println("Use --quiet to disable output of goon; useful if you want to print to stdout.")'
 Use --quiet to disable output of goon; useful if you want to print to stdout.
 ```